e-clawson/bridgehouse-project/README.md

     - express (to install cd to backend and run 'npm i express' in the terminal)
     - cors (to install cd to backend and run 'npm i cors' in the terminal)
     - mongoose (to install cd to backend and run 'npm i mongoose' in the terminal)
+    - dotenv (to install cd to backend and run 'npm i dotenv' in the terminal)

 # How to Use